Azure-Samples/azure-video-indexer-samples/VideoSearchWithAutoMLVision/README.md

 # Building a custom video search experience using Azure Video Indexer, Azure Machine Learning and Azure Cognitive Search

-[Azure Video Indexer](https://docs.microsoft.com/en-us/azure/media-services/video-indexer/) (AVAM) is an Azure service designed to extract deep insights from video and audio files, including items such as transcripts, identifying faces and people, recognizing brands and image captioning amongst others.
+[Azure Video Indexer](https://docs.microsoft.com/en-us/azure/media-services/video-indexer/) is an Azure service designed to extract deep insights from video and audio files, including items such as transcripts, identifying faces and people, recognizing brands and image captioning amongst others.
 The output of Azure Video Indexer can then be indexed by [Azure Cognitive Search](https://azure.microsoft.com/en-us/services/search/) (ACS) to provide a rich